Call

 Day 7 Cruising

-Today as you sail, bask in the endless comforts of your ship.
+Today as you sail, you’ll bask in the endless comforts of your ship.
 From the deck, marvel at the dramatic sea views.
-Relax with a nurturing facial treatment or massage in the spa or delve into the ship’s learning resources.
-Or, simply take refuge in your cabin and enjoy the opportunity to rest.
+Relax with a nurturing facial treatment or massage in the spa (charges apply) or delve into the ship’s learning resources.

 Meals included: Breakfast; Lunch; Dinner